kharrigian/kharrigian.github.io/_pages/about.md

 ## Research Alerts

+**4/17/2022** - New paper alert: "Then and Now: Quantifying the Longitudinal Validity of Self-Disclosed Depression Diagnoses" has been accepted to CLPsych.
+Learn about some of the pernicious biases that arise when using diagnosis self-disclosures to annotate mental health status in the pre-print available [<span style="color:blue">here</span>](https://kharrigian.github.io/files/CLPsychThenAndNow.pdf).

 **3/30/2022** - New paper alert: Our paper "The Problem of Semantic Shift in Longitudinal Monitoring of Social Media" has been accepted to the [<span style="color:blue">14th ACM Web Science Conference</span>](https://websci22.webscience.org).
-A preprint of the paper is available [<span style="color:blue">here</span>](https://kharrigian.github.io/files/SemanticShift_WebSci2022.pdf).
+Read the open-access paper [<span style="color:blue">here</span>](https://kharrigian.github.io/files/SemanticShift_WebSci2022.pdf).

 **6/11/2021** - New paper alert: We presented two papers at CLPsych detailing some of the issues with social media data for mental health.
 Check out our insights regarding fairness of machine learning classifiers as a function of self-reported gender [<span style="color:blue">here</span>](https://aclanthology.org/2021.clpsych-1.23/) and insights regarding data access/representation [<span style="color:blue">here</span>](https://aclanthology.org/2021.clpsych-1.2/).